axehigh/todonowplusplus/README.md

 around a text file so that I could add todo on the move as well when sitting on my desktop.

-I created 2 versions for android, but eventually I lost interest in the project.
+I created two versions for android, but eventually I lost interest in the project.

 I picked it up again now, and with Antigravity and Webstorm I quickly had the same features as before.